 If you're lazy, and aren't interested in saving money, you could purchase a pre-made golf training mirror like this one.

-If you want a cheaper option, you can do one of three things:
+If you want a cheaper option (I personally would never pay close to what they are charging for that mirror!), you can do one of three things:

 - Find somewhere in your house that reflects (at night, you can often see yourself in a sliding glass door)

 - Build a mirror with PVC pipes as shown in this photo.

 - Purchase or find a large mirror, and position it somewhere in your house where you can use it to analyze your setup (I have an old bathroom mirror that sits against a wall in the basement... doesn't have to be fancy!)

 Whatever you do, you MUST have a mirror for the winter.
 It's one of the most essential indoor practice aids that I know of.